 The researchers conducted a series of diverse investigations to discover compounds linked to residual cardiovascular disease risks (the risk that remains after accounting for traditional risk factors), and they discovered erythritol as a lead compound in that search.
 They then designed numerous studies to evaluate the impact of commonly consumed quantities of erythritol on cardiovascular disease-relevant phenotypes.
 The studies are summarized in brief below.

 Initial untargeted metabolomics studies.
-This “discovery cohort” consisted of 1,157 of patients undergoing cardiac assessment at Cleveland Clinic with at least three years of follow-up.
+This “discovery cohort” consisted of 1,157 patients undergoing cardiac assessment at Cleveland Clinic with at least three years of follow-up.
 Using untargeted mass spectrometry, the investigators identified compounds in these patients’ plasma that were associated with MACE, defined as death or nonfatal myocardial infarction or stroke over the three years following enrollment/sample collection.
 They found several artificial sweeteners to be associated with incident MACE risks, with erythritol being the most strongly predictive.

 Targeted metabolomics analyses.
 Next came more thorough quantitative studies of erythritol using new cohorts of patients undergoing elective cardiac evaluation: one from Cleveland Clinic (n = 2,149) and one from Charité Hospital in Berlin, Germany (n = 833).
-Both these quaternary referral centers cover large catchment areas, and patients had multiple cardiovascular risk factors.
+Both of these quaternary referral centers cover large catchment areas, and patients had multiple cardiovascular risk factors.
 Findings included the following:

 - Plasma erythritol levels were higher among those with high prevalent cardiovascular disease and risk factor burden (P < 0.0001, each cohort).